AdaneNT/adanent.github.io/index.md

                 </p>     <a href="https://mediafutures.no/">SFI MediaFutures</a>
             </td>
             <td valign="top">

-                <p>I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures</a>, Department of Information Science and Media Studies, University of Bergen, Norway.</p>
+            <p>I am a postdoctoral researcher at the Department of Information Science and Media Studies, University of Bergen, Norway.
+Before, I was a researcher in machine learning at the Department of computer science, Norwegian University of Science and Technology (NTNU) </p>

                 <p>Previously, I was a PhD candidate at <a href="https://dottorato-mds.campusnet.unito.it/do/home.pl">University of Torino</a>, working on efficient video-language representation learning.</p>
                 <hr>
                 <h3>🧠 Research Interests</h3>